Disney World Needs to Improve the Guest Experience by Fixing or Restoring These Things.

 It also seems like it has gotten worse.
 In the last 6 months or so, park hours extensions have frequently been more last minute and also less predictable.
 Magic Kingdom hasn’t consistently done 8am openings on party days and other parks less consistent schedules.
 It’s a similar story with Extended Evening Hours, which has been all over the place–I can’t imagine shelling out big bucks for a Deluxe Resort months in advance, only to find out that I’d have consecutive nights of EPCOT.

-But the final “straw” that landed this entry on the list is the Skyliner gondola refurbishment in early 2024.
+But the final “straw” that landed this entry on the list was the Skyliner gondola refurbishment.
 We’ve been warning readers for over a year that there’d likely be a refurbishment during the winter off-season, since there has been for the last few years.
-However, not everyone reads this blog (the vast majority of guests do not!) and the upcoming refurbishment is longer than ever before.
+However, not everyone reads this blog (the vast majority of guests do not!) and the refurbishment was longer than ever before.
+(Fair warning: although yet unannounced, there’s likely to be another Skyliner closure in mid to late January 2025.)

 Some fans will make all sorts of excuses for Walt Disney World being slow to release this info or update hours, but none of them are good excuses.
 The bottom line is that expecting people to plan months in advance while being slow to release the info that’s needed to make informed decisions for planning is poor guest service.